Conspiracy of the Equals: Fall of the conspiracy

 The trial of Babeuf and his accomplices was fixed to take place before the newly constituted high court of justice at Vendôme.
 On Fructidor 10 and 11 (27 August and 28 August 1796), when the prisoners were removed from Paris, there were tentative efforts at a riot with a view to rescue, but these were easily suppressed.
 The attempt of five or six hundred Jacobins (7 September 1796) to rouse the soldiers at Grenelle met with no better success.
-A shoot-out greeted them, leaving about 20 dead, 132 captured and many others wounded.
+A shootout greeted them, leaving about 20 dead, 132 captured and many others wounded.

 The trial of Babeuf and the others, begun at Vendôme on 20 February 1797, lasted two months.
-The government, for reasons of its own, depicted the socialist Babeuf as the leader of the conspiracy, even though people more important than himself were implicated; and his own vanity played admirably into their hands.
-And Darthé, who has himself locked up in utter silence during the debates was accused of writing an order for the execution of the Directors.
+The government, for reasons of its own, depicted the socialist Babeuf as the leader of the conspiracy, even though people more important than himself were implicated.
+His own vanity played admirably into their hands.
+And Darthé, who remained in utter silence during the debates, was accused of writing an order for the execution of the Directors.
 On Prairial 7 (26 May 1797) Babeuf and Darthé were condemned to death.
 On hearing his death sentence, Babeuf struck himself in the courtroom with several blows, and was carried dying the next day to the scaffold.
 Darthé, who had also tried to commit suicide, was guillotined alongside him on at Vendôme, Prairial 8 (27 May 1797), without appeal.
 Some of the prisoners, including Buonarroti and Germain, were deported; the rest, including Vadier and his fellow former-Montagnards, were acquitted.
-Drouet succeeded in making his escape, according to Paul Barras, with the connivance of the Directory.
+Drouet escaped, according to Paul Barras, with the connivance of the Directory.